khangchendzonga/khangchendzonga.github.io/content/page/team.md

 ## Damien Boltauzer

-Damien is an undergraduate in Anthropology at the University of Toronto.
+Damien is an undergraduate in Anthropology at the Department for the Study of Religion at the University of Toronto.
+He has a deep interest in religious/sacred spaces and geographies in the Himalayan Buddhist world.
 He has conducted research with the KCC in Sikkim and also in Ladakh, and he is now studying for a year in Kathmandu.

 ## Faraz Khoshbakhtian